-Nothing historical here but this is a nice hike to a peak with great views that is just outside of Joshua Tree.
+There is nothing historical here, but this is a nice hike to a peak with great views just outside of Joshua Tree.

 To get there, drive out to Pioneertown, CA. (It is a few miles north of Yucca Valley.)
 Follow Pioneertown Road to the west end of town and continue on it as it makes a right turn northward.
 Follow it 3.5 miles north to the intersection of Pipes Canyon Road and turn left into Pioneertown Mountain Preserve.
 It is a short, graded dirt road to the visitor center.
 The Preserve is open from sunrise to sunset.

 The trail starts from the upper dirt parking lot.
 The trail to the peak is easy to follow and generally well-marked.
 It starts off by following an old road up the mountain.

-You will notice right away that the vegetation here is recovering from the large Sawtooth Complex wildfire.
+You will notice immediately that the vegetation here is recovering from the large Sawtooth Complex wildfire.
 Started by lightning strikes in July 2006, the fire burned 61,700 acres over nine days.
 Fifty homes were destroyed, and one person was killed.
 It will take a long time for the desert to heal from this wound.